Scarabaeus1031/NEXAH/NAVIGATOR/overview/README.md

 - deterministic dataflow solver
 - validated finite abstract interpretation kernel

-This document explains the **mathematical and computational foundation of the engine**.
+This document explains the **computational foundation of the engine**.

 ---